Interesting Facts for Kids

 The main export and import partner countries are Italy, Germany and Slovenia.
 The main export products are transport equipment such as automotive parts, machinery and textiles.

-Croatian embroidery and Croatian lace are known for its delicate and artisan handicraft.
+Croatian embroidery and Croatian lace are known for their delicate and artisan handicraft.

 Traditional dress with lace